 Once we were done we hurried down stairs to our waiting friend promising to buy her drinks later as thanks.
 Our drinks had long gone cold and weren’t bad just…not worth 7,500 won, especially since there wasn’t anything Harry Potter related.
 No latte art, nothing.
 Essentially, like Urban Space, you’re paying for the opportunity to use the space for photos.

 The only thing they offer that is Harry Potter related is Harry’s pink and green birthday cake.
-It’s the tiniest cake you’ll have ever seen and they do sell it, but it’s 17,000 won and everyone I spoke with was intrigued by it until they saw the price.
+It’s the tiniest cake you’ll have ever seen and it’s 17,000 won and everyone I spoke with was intrigued by it until they saw the price.

 We still had fun, but it was more or less despite the fact we felt disappointed.
 The cafe was hyped up and so we were expecting a Universal Studio’s-esq level of Harry Potter magic and a little less mundane.
 They did try but just for how hyped up it was it let us down.
 I however can not speak for the pub in the basement.
 (Which is where I assume the train is since we couldn’t find it) I am interested in returning and giving the pub a try.

 The cafe is open Monday through Tuesday from 11:30 am until 10pm and on Friday through Sunday from 9:30 am until 10pm.

 The pub (Hog’s Head located in the basement) is open Sunday through Thursday from 7:30 pm until 5am and Friday and Saturday at 6:30 pm till 5am.